Diarchy: San Marino

-However, during the term, the government's roles and duties are divided between the two prime ministers and each one of them is entitled to remove ministers without the other's interference.

 Historical diarchies

 Sparta

 The office of king in ancient Sparta was divided between two kings from separate dynasties, each holding a veto over the other's actions.
 However, the Spartan kings' powers and duties consisted mainly of leading the Spartan army on campaign (during which only one king would usually lead a given force) and certain religious functions, as well as having ex-officio seats in the Gerousia (Senate).
 Actual day-to-day public administration in Sparta was managed by the ephors.

 Roman Republic

 Following the overthrow of the Roman monarchy, the Romans established an oligarchic Roman Republic which divided supreme executive power (imperium) between two consuls, both elected each year and each holding a veto over the other's actions.

 The historical duumviri were not rulers but magistrates, performing various judicial, religious, or public functions.

+Kartli

+According to the Conversion of Kartli, Leonti Mroveli, Vakhushti Bagrationi, Teimuraz Bagrationi and Pavle Ingorokva, there existed a dual power in Kartli at the time of the kings mentioned below: